 She has written for the BBC, the Evening Standard, Al Jazeera English, Sky Sports News, The Big Issue and TNT travel magazines.
 She recently worked as a reporter for TV trade publication Broadcast where she expanded her contacts with producers and commissioners, and found out what they are looking for in their scripts and projects.

-Alongside her journalism work, Joanna has written comedy for BBC Radio Scotland and UK Greeting Card companies.
-She is part of a sketch group that has performed at four Camden Fringe festivals and regularly contributes sketches to The Release The Clowns podcast.
+Alongside her journalism work, Joanna has written comedy for BBC Radio Scotland, UK Greetings, The Release The Clowns podcast and is part of a sketch group that has performed at four Camden Fringe festivals.
+She has recently returned from a 21-night run of her Edinburgh Fringe show 'I am not Phoebe Waller-Bridge", where she performed to sell-out crowds.

-In 2018, she wrote, produced and directed a pilot episode of her sitcom Old.
+In 2018, Joanna wrote, produced and directed a pilot episode of her sitcom Old.
 She is also a consultant for the largest community of independent comedy creators, The Comedy Crowd.

 In 2020, she made longlists for BBC and Short Com writing competitions.